Connect to Oracle FastConnect (Port, Service Token, Cloud Router, Metal VLAN)

 • Secondary – Create a single, secondary connection.

-17. Provide email addresses of the recipients to be notified about asset configuration or its status.
+10. Provide email addresses of the recipients to be notified about connection's status.

 Tip: Click Show Order Summary to see order details and connection pricing information.

-20. Complete the BGP setup in the Oracle Cloud Console.
+Complete the BGP setup in the Oracle Cloud Console

 Configure your CPE to establish BGP session(s) with the DRG and exchange routes.
 Note that Oracle’s ASN is 31898 which is needed when setting up the BGP peering session.